Saskatchewan Highway 4

-Highway 4 is a major provincial highway in the Canadian province of Saskatchewan.
-It runs from U.S. Route 191 at the United States border near Monchy to Highway 224 / Highway 904 in Meadow Lake Provincial Park.
-Highway 4 is about 652 km long.
+Highway 4 is a major north–south provincial highway in Saskatchewan, Canada.
+The highway runs from U.S. Route 191 at the Canada–US border crossing of Morgan–Monchy about 31 km south of Val Marie to Highway 224 / Highway 904 in Meadow Lake Provincial Park.
+It is about 652 km long.

-Major communities that Highway 4 passes through are Swift Current, Rosetown, Biggar, Battleford, North Battleford, and Meadow Lake.
-It also passes The Battlefords Provincial Park.
+Some of the major highways that 4 intersects include 18, 13, 1 (the Trans-Canada Highway), 7, 14, 16 (the Yellowhead Highway), and 3.
+It also passes through the cities of Swift Current, North Battleford, and Meadow Lake.
+Towns accessed from the highway include Rosetown, Biggar, and Battleford.
+Provincial parks along the highway's route include Saskatchewan Landing, Meadow Lake, and The Battlefords.

 History

 Highway 4 was originally designated as Provincial Highway 1, while the present-day Highway 1 was designated as Provincial Highway 4.
 The designations were switched around c.
-1940 to allow for the future Trans-Canada Highway to have the same number across western Canada.
+1940 to allow for the future Trans-Canada Highway to have the same number across Western Canada.

+Highway 4 follows a similar routing as the historic Swift Current–Battleford Trail between Swift Current and Battleford.